All Episodes

 Bob, it was so exciting.

-Good Conversation, good food, bonding, Republicans, Democrats.
+Good conversation, good food, bonding, Republicans, Democrats.

 Do you think that the Obama dinner was effective, Bob?

-So I think it's all good, you know.
+So I think it's all good.

-So here we are actually seeing people, quote, talk to one another.
+So here, we are actually seeing people, quote, talk to one another.

 And it's romantic.

-Oh my God, it harkens back to the old days when the Republicans knew their place.
+It harkens back to the old days when the Republicans knew their place.

-Is he thinking he's Dan Rather in the land of the blind, a one-eyed man is king?
+In the land of the blind, the one-eyed man is king.

-Who's one eyed in there?
+Who's one-eyed in there?

 Who's the Cyclops?